Ruifeng-Tan/Ruifeng-Tan.github.io/_pages/about.md

 social: true # includes social icons at the bottom of the page
 ---

 Hi!
-I am a second-year PhD student at the sustainable energy and environment thrust of The Hong Kong University of Science and Technology (Guangzhou) under the supervision of [Prof. Tong-Yi Zhang](https://facultyprofiles.hkust-gz.edu.cn/faculty-personal-page/ZHANG-Tongyi/mezhangt), [Prof. Jiaqiang Huang](https://seejhuang.people.ust.hk/), [Prof. Minhao Cheng](https://cse.hkust.edu.hk/~minhaocheng/) and [Prof. Jia Li](https://sites.google.com/view/lijia).
+I am a second-year PhD student at the sustainable energy and environment thrust of The Hong Kong University of Science and Technology (Guangzhou) under the supervision of [Prof. Tong-Yi Zhang](https://facultyprofiles.hkust-gz.edu.cn/faculty-personal-page/ZHANG-Tongyi/mezhangt), [Prof. Jiaqiang Huang](https://seejhuang.people.ust.hk/), and [Prof. Jia Li](https://sites.google.com/view/lijia).
 Previously, I obtained my B.Eng in computer science and technology from Wuhan University in 2022.

-My current research interest lies in the intersection of batteries and machine learning.
+My current research interest lies in the intersection of batteries and AI, including:

+- Data-driven battery life prediction.
+- Data-driven battery optimization.
+- Domain-knowledge-guided AI for battery.
+- Interpretable AI for battery.

 **Honors:**